anthonysecco/rixen-mcs6-esphome-thermostat/README.md

 ### 7. **Power On the Rixen MCS6**

-1. Switch the power back on to the **Rixen MCS6 controller**.
+If your **Rixen MCS6 controller** is powered seperately from your thermostat, go ahead and apply power.
+Wait about 5 minutes or so for it to boot up and settle down.

-2. Wait about 5 minutes for it to boot up.
+You've completed installation and now ready to operate!

 ---

-## Operations
+# Operations

 Once installed and configured, the ESPHome thermostat provides the following controls and sensors in Home Assistant: